goradd/goradd/README.md

 1) GoRADD's html server is not microservice based.
 While you can create microservices that serve parts of your application, at its core goradd is a monolithic framework that includes an ORM, an MVC architecture, and a basic control and form management library.
-If you are trying to build an application for millions of users, goradd is not for you at this time.
-However, it is architected to eventually allow parts of it to be handled off-line by other servers, so it is (or will be soon) scalable.
 2) Object-oriented.
 Some of goradd uses a code pattern that mirrors traditional object-oriented inheritance and gets around some of GO's limitations in this area, including implementing virtual functions.
+We have found this particularly useful in the control library.
 If you hate inheritance, goradd is not for you.
 If you don't mind it, but you still like object composition too, this is your place.
 3) Code generation.
 GoRADD relies heavily on code generation, and in particular uses the related github.com/goradd/got template engine to generate code.